 The Michigan Wolverines have been a team that has faltered from expectations in recent years.
-This season, they are off to a dismal 1-3 start yet again.
 Even with that disappointment, they have not failed to produce NFL talent.
 Their strengths lie fruitful at the edge rusher position.
 They have recently produced players such as Josh Uche, Rashan Gary, Chase Winovich, and Frank Clark.
 So, it is no surprise to see another Michigan edge rusher in potential first-round conversations.
-That top NFL Draft prospect is Kwity Paye, who has tools for days but is looking to catapult his stock in his senior season.
+That top NFL Draft prospect is Kwity Paye.

-Paye is looking to be the guy that rises to the top of an edge rusher class that still has a lot of uncertainty to it.
-Gregory Rousseau is cemented among the top prospects, but there is nothing close to set in stone outside of that.
-Paye finds himself with more responsibility than ever before and primed with an opportunity to shoot his stock to the moon.
+Paye is a guy that should be close to the top of an edge rusher class that still has a lot of uncertainty to it.
+Gregory Rousseau is cemented among the top prospects, but there is nothing close to set in stone outside of that. .

 Kwity Paye NFL Draft Profile